dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 the block data.

-The exact nature of the DNS data will affect what block size is the best fit, however sample data for a root server indicated that block sizes less than about 3000 bytes give good results.
+The exact nature of the DNS data will affect what block size is the best fit, however sample data for a root server indicated that block sizes or up to 10,000 Q/R data items give good results.
 See (#block-size-choice) for more details.

 If no field type is specified, then the field is unsigned.